 Postscript: 2/7/17 — The BCPS Board of Education Votes on the FY 18 Budget

-In keeping with getting things on the record, for posterity perhaps, here are a few answers on cost-related questions—and other areas yet to explore.
+In keeping with getting things on the record, for posterity perhaps, here are a few answers and sources on cost-related questions—and other areas yet to explore.
 BTW: If one wonders how deep this “digital conversion” goes, consider this tidbit: